klebgenomics/Kleborate/README.md

 * BLAST+ v2.2.30 (note earlier versions have a bug with the culling_limit parameter)

+#### Info and Contacts

+Kleborate is in active development so please post bugs and features request to the GitHub issues tracker.

+If you use it, please cite the preprint: Lam et al, 2017 [https://doi.org/10.1101/098178](http://biorxiv.org/content/early/2017/01/04/098178)

 # About the MLST schemes

 We have created two separate schemes: one for yersiniabactin sequence types (YbST) and one for colibactin sequence types (CbST).
 See [this preprint](http://biorxiv.org/content/early/2017/01/04/098178) for full details.